MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-740-License-Exceptions/section-740.12.md

 ##### § 740.12 Gift parcels and humanitarian donations (GFT). #####

-(a) *Gift parcels* - (1) *Scope.* The provisions of paragraph (a) authorize exports and reexports of gift parcels by an individual (donor) addressed to an individual, or a religious, charitable or educational organization (donee) located in any destination for the use of the donee or the donee's immediate family (and not for resale).
+(a) *Gift parcels*—(1) *Scope.* The provisions of paragraph (a) authorize exports and reexports of gift parcels by an individual (donor) addressed to an individual, or a religious, charitable or educational organization (donee) located in any destination for the use of the donee or the donee's immediate family (and not for resale).
 The gift parcel must be provided free of charge to the donee.
 However, payment by the donee of any handling charges or of any fees levied by the importing country (e.g., import duties, taxes, etc.) is not considered to be a cost to the donee for purposes of this definition of “gift parcel.”1

 1 Many foreign countries permit the entry, duty-free, of gift parcels that conform to regulations regarding contents and marking.
 To secure this advantage, the sender should show the words “U.S.A.
 Gift Parcel” on the addressee side of the package and on any required customs declarations.
 Information regarding the foreign postal regulations is available at local post offices.
 Senders of gift parcels who wish information regarding import duties of a foreign country should contact the nearest Commercial Office, Consulate or Embassy of the country concerned.

-(2) *Commodity, value and other limitations* - (i) *Item limitations* - (A) *Prohibited items.* (*1*) For Cuba no items listed on the Commerce Control List other than items listed in § 740.19(b) of the EAR may be included in a gift parcel.
+(2) *Commodity, value and other limitations*—(i) *Item limitations*—(A) *Prohibited items.* (*1*) For Cuba no items listed on the Commerce Control List other than items listed in § 740.19(b) of the EAR may be included in a gift parcel.

 (*2*) For all destinations, no items controlled for chemical and biological weapons (CB), missile technology (MT), national security (NS), nuclear proliferation (NP) or encryption items (EI) reasons on the Commerce Control List (supplement no. 1 to part 774 of the EAR) may be included in a gift parcel.